vmpr0be/vmpr0be.github.io/content/post/buckeye_printful.md

 print(disassembled.rstrip())
 ```

-Because **x86 uses isn't self synchronizing**, the disassembly may not be aligned which results in bad instructions, you might need to try multiple offsets until the last call instruction is printed.
+Because **x86 isn't self synchronizing**, the disassembly may not be aligned which results in bad instructions, you might need to try multiple offsets until the last call instruction is printed.
 After a few attempts, this is what I ended up with:

 ```bash
 [*] saved_rbp: 0x7fff85c63660